golmman/twilight-commander/README.md

 ### Configuration
 The configuration is loaded as follows
-1. load values from ~/.twilight-commander-rc.toml
+1. load values from `$XDG_CONFIG_HOME/twilight-commander.toml`
+2. else load values from `$HOME/.config/twilight-commander/twilight-commander.toml`
 2. fill missing values with app defaults
 3. overwrite values with defines from the command line options

-For a config file with the default values, see [.twilight-commander-rc.toml](./.twilight-commander-rc.toml).
+For a config file with the default values, see [twilight-commander.toml](./twilight-commander.toml).
-The command line options are derived from the values defined inside the .twilight-commander-rc.toml .
+The command line options are derived from the values defined inside the twilight-commander.toml .
 E.g.
 ```
 [debug]